 With over 70 airports, 40 major ports, excellent rail links and toll-free motorways, the UK has the ideal combination of infrastructure components to move goods and people around the country in simple, affordable ways.

-Despite being the eighth largest member state by area, the UK has the fourth largest rail network in the EU.
-As the most improved rail network in the EU, the UK enjoys a modern, privatised rail network linking major cities into mainland Europe via the world-class Eurostar rail service.
+The UK has the fourth largest rail network in Europe.
+The UK enjoys a modern, privatised rail network linking major cities into mainland Europe via the world-class Eurostar rail service.

 The UK also has the largest air transport system in Europe.
 Almost all of Europe’s leading technology markets can be reached in under 2 hours from any of south England’s international airports including Heathrow, Gatwick, Stansted, City and Luton Airport.